SLZPlugins/slz_testHarness/README.md

 ## Exporting logs
 There is a function in the Alpha build available on slz_Tellon.js.
-After running TestRunner.runAllTests(), you can run the following command
+After running TestRunner.runAllTests(), you can run one of the following commands

     TellonReporter.exportLogs() //Will export to/overwrite file called TellonLog.md
     TellonReporter.exportLogs('Zach-S1') //Will export to/overwrite file called Zach-S1.md